-Frankfurt has more than 750,000 inhabitants (as of 2019).
+Frankfurt has around 760,000 inhabitants (2022).
 The number of inhabitants has increased continuously since 2009; in 2009, there were not even 650,000 people living in Frankfurt.
 Nevertheless, Frankfurt is relatively small compared to other big cities.

 The city area of Frankfurt is divided into 46 districts for statistical purposes.
 By name, however, there are only 43 districts, since three of them (Nordend, Sachsenhausen and Westend) are once again divided into east, west, north and south.
 In contrast to the 16 municipalities and 121 urban districts, the districts are not defined by a statutes and have no administrative function.

-No independent districts are different development areas such as the European Quarter (“Europaviertel”), the Banking District (“Bankenviertel”) and Gateway Gardens (an office district next to the airport).
+No independent districts are different development areas such as the European District, the Financial District and Gateway Gardens (an office area next to the airport).

 - Frankfurter Berg